lunarmodules/Penlight/docs/manual/06-data.md

 the first child of `d`, etc.

-It could be argued that having attributes also as the array part of `attr` is not essential (you generally cannot depend on attribute order in XML) but that's how it goes with this standard.
+It could be argued that having attributes also as the array part of `attr` is not essential (you cannot depend on attribute order in XML) but that's how it goes with this standard.

 `lua-expat` is another _soft dependency_ of Penlight; generally, the fallback